AsteriskAmpersand/Ice-Experimental/README.md

 ## Experimental General Changes ##

-### UI Responsiveness ###
-The following changes have been made to create a more responsive UI and reduce the amount of waiting time required to perform certain UI actions.
-- Start Menu:
-  - Intro and outro animations sped up.
-  - Automatically skips the intro animation without needing a "Skip Animation" input.
-- Quest Board:
-  - Automatically accelerates the camera zoom effect without needing a "Skip Animation" input.
-  - Quest list loading delay removed.
-- Menu Lists (Item Box, NPC options, etc):
-  - Removed delay between each option fading in.
-- Other UIs:
-  - Intro and outro animations sped up.

-More changes to come in a future update.
-Feedback is welcome.

 ### Hunter Attack Turning ###
 The following changes were made to increase the responsiveness of turning controls during combos.
 These changes only affect attacks that already support turning between attacks within a combo.
 - Directional input angle deadzone reduced.